June 4, 2026

 The list below contains genuine user reviews from the Absence Management Software category.
 To be included in this category, a solution must:

-*This data was pulled from G2 in 2025.
+*This data was pulled from G2 in 2026.
 Some reviews may have been edited for clarity.

 Rippling is well-known as one of the best payroll software in the market, and I was not surprised to see it out as one of the highest-rated absence management tools on G2 given how much it offers.

 From what I found, users frequently highlight how Rippling makes absence tracking feel effortless.
 One of the key features is the unified flow from time tracking to payroll: approved hours feed directly into payroll, avoiding manual spreadsheets or disconnected systems.
+HR, IT, finance, and absence management all live in one place, which means onboarding a new employee, provisioning their apps, enrolling them in benefits, and setting up their leave policy can all happen from a single workflow.

-Overall, I’d recommend Rippling to mid-sized and growing companies looking for a unified system that handles HR, payroll, and absence management without the usual friction.
-With a 4.8 out of 5 G2 rating and 99% of users giving it 4 or 5 stars, Rippling doesn’t just simplify leave tracking — it brings everything HR teams need under one roof, making absence management almost effortless.
+Overall, I'd recommend Rippling to mid-sized and growing companies looking for a unified system that handles HR, payroll, and absence management without the usual friction.
+With a 4.8 out of 5 G2 rating and 99% of users giving it 4 or 5 stars, Rippling doesn't just simplify leave tracking.
+It brings everything HR teams need under one roof, making absence management almost effortless.

-- Rippling review, Dez L.
+- Rippling review, Phanindra N.

-- Rippling review, Alka T.
+- Rippling review, Aditi P.

 I know HROne as one of those platforms that quietly does the heavy lifting for HR teams, covering both core HR and HCM features based in India.